bwt-dev/bwt/README.md

 Note that it is not possible to install external plugins with the Electrum AppImage or standalone Windows executable.
 You will need to [run from tar.gz](https://github.com/spesmilo/electrum/#running-from-targz) on Linux, use the Windows installer, or [run from source](https://github.com/spesmilo/electrum/#development-version-git-clone).

+The plugin automatically configures Electrum with `--oneserver` (to avoid connecting to public servers) and `--skipmerklecheck` (necessary for [pruning](#pruning)).

+To avoid connecting to public servers while setting up the plugin, you can start Electrum with `--offline`, enable and configure the plugin, then restart Electrum without `--offline`.
+Another option is to disconnect the internet entirely while setting things up.

 To build the plugin from source, first build the binary as [described here](#from-source), copy it into the `contrib/electrum-plugin` directory, then place that directory under `electrum/plugins`, *but renamed to `bwt`* (Electrum won't recognize it otherwise).

 ![Screenshot of bwt integrated into Electrum](doc/electrum-plugin.png)